Natori River: Futakuchi Ravine

 On the upper reaches of the Natori River, on the boundary between Miyagi Prefecture and Yamagata Prefecture, the river passes through a beautiful eight kilometer long ravine with cliffs, rock formations and pools called the Futakuchi-kyōkoku (二口峡谷).
 The ravine contains the Akiu Great Falls, one of "Japan’s Top 100 Waterfalls", in a listing published by the Japanese Ministry of the Environment in 1990 and a nationally designated Place of Scenic Beauty.

-The ravine also contains the Banji (磐司岩, Banji-iwa), a monolithic cliff of tuff with a weight of 150 meters and length of three kilometers, which has been eroded into vertical columns.
+The ravine also contains the Banji (磐司岩, Banji-iwa), a monolithic cliff of tuff with a width of 150 meters and length of three kilometers, which has been eroded into vertical columns.
 This cliff is also a nationally designated Place of Scenic Beauty.

 The northern part of the ravine is within the borders of the Zao Quasi-National Park, and the middle and southern portions are part of a Prefectural park.
 At the southern end of the ravine is the Akiho Onsen, a hot spring resort area.